linuxboot/heads-wiki/Installing-and-Configuring/Prerequisites.md

 *NOTE* - Heads does **NOT** support FIDO2 or U2F authentication.
 Be careful when purchasing to buy a compatible key.

- *NOTE* - HOTP is currently only supported with Librem devices and the ThinkPad x230 rom with HOTP support
+ *NOTE* - HOTP remote attestation is supported from Librem platforms by default, Otherwise HOTP is explicitely supported by board configurations having `hotp` in their [board names](/Prerequisites#supported-devices).

 |Manufacture|Model line|TOTP|HOTP|
 |--|--|:--:|:--:|